jordaneburton/README-generator/README.md

 ## <a id='usage'>Usage</a>

 To use the application, go to the repository's directory and run the command `node index` in your terminal.
 Shortly thereafter, the application will prompt you with various questions in order to fill out the README.
 Note, for all inputs where you must type out your input **THE APPLICATION DOES TAKE MARKDOWN SYNTAX** and is designed for this.
-However, when using backticks " \` " you must put a backslash " \ " in front of the backtick.
-Because of this, code-blocks must be crafted **manually** after the README generates. *All other markdown syntax is valid as is though*.

 ## <a id='contribute'>Contribution</a>